Rio de Janeiro may well be the most famous city in Brazil—and maybe even in all of South America. Find here the best things to do in Rio de Janeiro.

-You’ll be enamoured by the musicians and artists that live in the streets.
+You’ll be enamored by the musicians and artists that live in the streets.
 The Santa Teresa vibe really makes you feel like you want to stay.

-I like to travel to Brazil frequently and whenever in Rio de Janeiro, I pass by Santa Teresa.
-I recommend you stay for the night in one of the Boutique Hotels to really get a taste of what the neighbourhood has to offer.
+I like to travel to Brazil frequently, and whenever in Rio de Janeiro, I pass by Santa Teresa.
+I recommend you stay for the night in one of the Boutique Hotels to really get a taste of what the neighborhood has to offer.

-The views over the city are breathtaking and no matter what your budget is, you’ll find something for you.
+The views over the city are breathtaking, and no matter what your budget is, you’ll find something for yourself.

 One of the most rewarding experiences you can have is to take the tram and learn about the history and the significance it has with the history of Santa Teresa.

 You can easily hop off the tram to get access to the famous Lapa Steps that many backpackers visit Rio de Janeiro to see each year.

 If museums aren’t your thing, but you want to see an incredible piece of art in Rio de Janeiro, look no further than Escadaria Selarón.